 If you're not familiar with Queso Fresco, it's a fresh Mexican cow's milk cheese with a fresh, milky flavor and crumbly texture.
 You can replace it with feta cheese, but feta has a drier texture and saltier flavor.

 Note: Bon Appetit recommends soaking feta in cool water to tone it down a bit before using it as a replacement for Queso Fresco.

 To serve, the burgers are topped with homemade guacamole and more fresh cilantro.

 - 1 lb ground turkey

-- 1 clove garlic, finely chopped
+- 1 clove garlic, minced

 - 1 tablespoon freshly squeezed lime juice

 - 1 tablespoon panko crumbs

 - 2 tablespoons fresh cilantro, chopped